WEHI-ResearchComputing/DPD_pipeline/README.md

 More user testing is required now

 # Malaria CNV Pipeline
 This github contains code for a pipeline to assist with the downloading, processing and removal of bulk samples from ENA.
 This program takes input from a CSV (comma separated file) and a config.ini file.
 The CSV is to contain the sample codes and the config is to contain the processing information, more information below.
+The program will download the files given, check them against the md5s to make sure they are not corrupt.
+The program with then send them to the script that the user provides for processing.
+This will create another 2 slurm jobs, one that runs the script provided and one that waits for the

 ### Contains
 App.py - controls the threading and the ENA accession codes to be downloaded and processed